brianhngo/FinanceMe/README.md

 ### Option 2: Use Pre-Made Accounts

-If you'd like to explore TradeM without creating an account, you can use the following pre-made accounts:
+If you'd like to explore FinanceMe without creating an account, you can use the following pre-made accounts:

 User Account #1
 Email : chau@gmail.com